KDE/documentation-develop-kde-org/content/docs/plasma/kwin/api.md

 * `bool` `decorationHasAlpha`: Whether the decoration is currently using an alpha channel.
 * `bool` `providesContextHelp`: Whether the Window provides context help.
 Mostly needed by decorations to decide whether to show the help button or not.
 * `bool` `maximizable`: Whether the Window can be maximized both horizontally and vertically.
 The property is evaluated each time it is invoked.
 Because of that there is no notify signal.
-* `bool` `moveable`: Whether the Window is moveable.
-Even if it is not moveable, it might be possible to move it to another screen.
+* `bool` `moveable`: Whether the Window is movable.
+Even if it is not movable, it might be possible to move it to another screen.
 The property is evaluated each time it is invoked.
 Because of that there is no notify signal. moveableAcrossScreens
 * `bool` `moveableAcrossScreens`: Whether the Window can be moved to another screen.
 The property is evaluated each time it is invoked.
 Because of that there is no notify signal. moveable
 * `bool` `resizeable`: Whether the Window can be resized.
 The property is evaluated each time it is invoked.
 Because of that there is no notify signal.
 * `QString` `desktopFileName`: The desktop file name of the application this Window belongs to.
 This is either the base name without full path and without file extension of the desktop file for the window's application (e.g. "org.kde.foo").
 The application's desktop file name can also be the full path to the desktop file (e.g. "/opt/kde/share/org.kde.foo.desktop") in case it's not in a standard location.